ahermant/ah-blog/content/posts/2016-01-09---Perfecting-the-Art-of-Perfection.md

   - VueJS
   - authentication
 ---
-Due to the multiple redirects and iframes, it can be pretty painful to authenticate with Cypress on an app with MSAL 2.0.
-However, it is possible to bypass the authentication step by using an Azure client secret.
+Due to the multiple redirects and iframes, it can be pretty painful to authenticate with [Cypress](https://www.cypress.io/) on an app with the [msal-browser library](https://www.npmjs.com/package/@azure/msal-browser) of MSAL 2.0.
+However, it is possible to bypass the authentication step by using an [Azure application secret](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#option-2-create-a-new-application-secret).
-If you use the MSAL mode `redirect` and get an access token to authenticate to your backend APIs, here is a method.
-It is far from ideal since the changes in the msal-browser library but it can unblock a difficult situation.
+If you use the MSAL mode `redirect` and get an [access token](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-access-token) to authenticate to your backend APIs, here is a method.
+It is far from ideal since the changes in the [msal-browser library](https://www.npmjs.com/package/@azure/msal-browser) can break the code but it can unblock a difficult situation.
 In our example we will take as an hypothesis that the MSAL cacheLocation is set to "localstorage".
 If you need an example with some sessionstorage, please look to jabberwik's answer on [this thread](https://stackoverflow.com/a/63490929)

 ## Pre-requisites
-To start we need an up and running VueJS application using the msal-browser library to authenticate with MSAL 2.0.
+To start we need an up and running VueJS application using the [msal-browser library](https://www.npmjs.com/package/@azure/msal-browser) to authenticate with MSAL 2.0.
 To get some useful commands to manipulate the localstorage with Cypress we need to install the [Cypress localstorage commands module](https://www.npmjs.com/package/cypress-localstorage-commands).

 It can be done with

 `npm i --save-dev cypress-localstorage-commands`

-## Creation of a client secret
+## Creation of an Azure application secret

-Finally create a client secret for your app by following [this process](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#option-2-create-a-new-application-secret).
+Finally create Azure application secret for your app by following [this process](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#option-2-create-a-new-application-secret).
 Keep it preciously for our next steps.

 ## Command setup